cjratcliff/ml-compiled/docs/generative_models.rst

 Notable variants
 ___________________
-* `DCGAN, 2015 <https://arxiv.org/abs/1511.06434>`_ - Has a number of architectural improvements over the original GAN but is not fundamentally different.
-* `InfoGAN, 2016 <https://arxiv.org/abs/1606.03657>`_ - Is able to disentangle various aspects like pose vs lighting and digit shape vs writing style.
+* `Progressive Growing of GANs for Improved Quality, Stability, and Variation, Karras et al. (2017) <https://arxiv.org/abs/1710.10196>`_
+* `Boundary Equilibrium GAN (BEGAN), 2017 <https://arxiv.org/abs/1703.10717>`_ - Gets similar quality results as the WGAN-GP.
 * `Wasserstein GAN (WGAN), 2017 <https://arxiv.org/abs/1701.07875>`_ - Replaces the original loss function, improving stability.
 The WGAN-GP (2017) is a further improved version.
-* `Boundary Equilibrium GAN (BEGAN), 2017 <https://arxiv.org/abs/1703.10717>`_ - Gets similar quality results as the WGAN-GP.
+* `InfoGAN, 2016 <https://arxiv.org/abs/1606.03657>`_ - Is able to disentangle various aspects like pose vs lighting and digit shape vs writing style.
+* `DCGAN, 2015 <https://arxiv.org/abs/1511.06434>`_ - Has a number of architectural improvements over the original GAN but is not fundamentally different.

 | **Further reading**
 | `How to Train a GAN?
 Tips and tricks to make GANs work, Chintala (2016) <https://github.com/soumith/ganhacks>`_